 WE NEED CLOTHING DONATIONS

-The Westport Woman’s Club is seeking clothing donations for our annual clothing tag sale fundraiser Friday October 20th - Sunday October 22nd
+The Westport Woman’s Club is seeking donations for our annual clothing & accessories sale that runs from Friday, November 8, 2024, thru Sunday, November

 We are looking for: GENTLY USED (NOT TORN OR SOILED) WOMEN’S, MEN’S & CHILDREN'S CLOTHING & ACCESSORIES (SHOES, HANDBAGS, SCARVES, JEWELRY, ETC.)